 Q If my horse is on Omneity does he need the probiotic? answer nowAsked by May 31, 2020 10:11 pmonAnswered by the admin Omneity contains yeast and enzymes, but not bacterial probiotics.
 We generally recommend feeding the probiotics before and after deworming and if the horse is treated with antibiotics.
 If the horse is in good health otherwise, Omneity should be sufficient.

 Answered by the admin Omneity alone will not help with a horse that has ulcers, but it does contain added yeasts and enzymes which help overall digestion.
 Visceral+, our most comprehensive gut health supplement, is used in horses with gastric ulcers and hindgut dysfunction.
-It was originally developed to be used in conjunction with omeprazole to prevent ulcers from re-occurring, but it has been used quite successfully on its own for ulcers in thousands of horses.

 Q Which product has overall greater palatabilty between Omneity Pellets and AminoTrace+ Pellets? answer nowAsked by May 31, 2020 10:10 pmonAnswered by the admin Omneity tends to be the more palatable of the two.
 We have a powdered premix version of Omneity, and we also carry a pelleted version of Omneity that is especially palatable.
 However, we have managed to get the pickiest of eaters to consume both Omneity and AminoTrace+.
 If your horse has metabolic issues, AminoTrace+ would be a better choice.